 You can write the goal on a piece of paper in big letters and hang it above your desk to periodically remind yourself throughout the day.

 The Longer You Study Does Not Mean You Studied Well

 Quality over quantity.
 You can study for hours and still not learn much.
-A productive one hour study session is ten time better than a 4 hour one where you burned yourself out by forcing yourself to sit at the desk.
-Take some breaks and even break up you study time into chunks throughout the day.
+A productive one-hour study session is ten times better than a 4 hour one where you burned yourself out by forcing yourself to sit at the desk.
+Take some breaks and even break up your study time into chunks throughout the day.